Facebook Keyword Snooze lets you silence spoilers in your news feed

-Facebook's rolling out a test of a new feature called "Keyword Snooze" that lets you hide Facebook posts in your news feed that incorporate given keywords for 30 days.
+Facebook is rolling out a test of a new feature called "Keyword Snooze" that lets you hide posts in your news feed that incorporate given keywords for 30 days.

+You enable it from a post in your feed, via the upper right-hand menu.
+The feature will let you choose keywords and phrases that Facebook has automatically selected from a particular post.
+When you "snooze" a keyword, you won't see posts that contain that exact word or phrase from any person, Page or Group for 30 days.

 Discuss: Facebook Keyword Snooze lets you silence spoilers in your news feed